Key takeaways:

 Other therapies: Many other types of therapy can help with PPD.
 These include non-directive counseling, peer counseling, behavioral activation therapy, and psychodynamic psychotherapy.

-Keep in mind that therapy can happen in person or over the internet (telehealth).
+You can do therapy in person or over the internet (telehealth).
 There are also therapy-based smartphone apps that can help.
 Joining a peer support group can also be a great way to connect with other people going through a similar experience.

 When you have PPD, it’s hard to say how long your symptoms will last.
 In some people, PPD can go away on its own.
 But other times, symptoms can last for months or even years.
 In a large research study, 1 in 4 people still had symptoms 3 years after the birth.

 Having PPD can be hard on you and your baby.
 Without treatment, it may take longer for your symptoms to go away.
-That’s why it’s important to talk to your provider and get help.
+That’s why it’s important to talk to a healthcare professional and get help.
 Getting treatment is the best thing you can do to recover from PPD and help your baby thrive.

 Many new parents go through postpartum depression (PPD).
 But remember: PPD isn’t something you caused or that you can cure on your own.
 It’s a mental health condition with clear symptoms and treatments.

-Fortunately, PPD is treatable.
-Medications and therapy are great first-choice options.
-If you’re experiencing any symptoms of PPD, talk to your healthcare provider.
-They can offer support, and you figure out which treatment is best for you.
-After all, taking care of your own health is one of the best things you can do for yourself — and your child.
+Therapy is a great first-choice option to treat mild to moderate PPD.
+Medications can also help.
+If you’re experiencing any symptoms of PPD, talk to a healthcare professional.
+They can offer support and help you figure out which treatment is best for you.

 Cohen, L. S., et al. (2001).
 Venlafaxine in the treatment of postpartum depression.
 The Journal of Clinical Psychiatry.